 What’s the Difference?

-Before espousing on the divergent characteristics between the two disciplines, it bears mentioning that both legal interpretation and legal translation have one critical ethos in common: the phrase “all it takes is one” — which is to say, all it takes is one tiny, seemingly-innocuous error, verbally or in print, and a case can go from a sure-thing to an abject disappointment — or worse.
+Before espousing on the divergent characteristics between the two disciplines, it bears mentioning that both legal translation and Interpreting Services have one critical ethos in common: the phrase “all it takes is one” — which is to say, all it takes is one tiny, seemingly-innocuous error, verbally or in print, and a case can go from a sure-thing to an abject disappointment — or worse.

 Though it needn’t be explained, the sheer fact that both disciplines center around language conversion is another commonality.